tatwater/personal-site/_cms/recipes/oven-baked-fries.md

   - toolName: Aluminum foil
   - toolName: Large bowl or resealable bag
   - toolName: Spatula
-instructions: >-
+instructions:
-  1. Cut potatoes into desired size and shape.
+  - step: Cut potatoes into desired size and shape.
 I recommend leaving the skin on and slicing into thick batons about 1/2" across, but removing the skin or cutting into wedges, crinkles, curly fries, shoestrings, etc are all great options.

-  2. Place potato slices into a colander and sprinkle with sugar.
+  - step: Place potato slices into a colander and sprinkle with sugar.
 Set aside until liquid is released from potatoes, about 20-30 minutes.
 Drain liquid and pat fries dry.

-  3. Preheat oven to 425°F. Line a baking sheet with aluminum foil and spray with cooking spray.
+  - step: Preheat oven to 425°F. Line a baking sheet with aluminum foil and spray with cooking spray.

-  4. Mix potato slices, olive oil, garlic powder, onion powder, salt, and black pepper together in either a large bowl or a resealable bag until evenly coated.
+  - step: Mix potato slices, olive oil, garlic powder, onion powder, salt, and black pepper together in either a large bowl or a resealable bag until evenly coated.
 Save the rosemary for later.

-  5. Spread the coated potato slices in a single layer on the prepared baking sheet.
+  - step: Spread the coated potato slices in a single layer on the prepared baking sheet.

-  6. Bake in the preheated oven for 20 minutes.
+  - step: Bake in the preheated oven for 20 minutes.
 Flip fries and bake for until crisp and browned, about 20 more minutes.
 notes: >-
   - The sugar releases juices in the potatoes and helps them get crisp in the oven.